Africentric Personal Development Shop

 Grove City, Ohio 43123

 The Buckeye Ranch provides a comprehensive continuum of mental health care for children, adolescents and families.
-Services include open residential, secure/intensive residential, treatment foster care, equestrian and small-animal therapy, intensive in-home counseling and case management services, outpatient office-based therapy, partial hospitalization, deaf and hearing-impaired services, prevention education and substance abuse treatment for adolescents.
+Services include open residential, secure/intensive residential, treatment foster care, equestrian and small-animal therapy, intensive in-home counseling and case management services, outpatient office-based therapy, partial hospitalization and prevention education, and substance abuse treatment for adolescents.

 Central Ohio Area Agency on Aging